-Colorado Parks and Wildlife January 2017
+Colorado Parks and Wildlife January 2018

-The Colorado Parks and Wildlife's (CPW) Aquatic Nuisance Species (ANS) Program has concluded another successful season protecting the state's water resources and infrastructure from harmful ANS.
-In January 2017, CPW de-listed Pueblo Reservoir State Park after five years of no detections.
-Colorado has successfully stopped the invasion and has changed from positive to negative status for zebra and quagga mussels.
-This is due to the strict mandatory watercraft inspection and decontamination program in place, as well as sampling, monitoring and education efforts.
-The recent Supreme Court decision on severance tax has left the ANS Program with no revenue source to operate in the future.
+The Colorado Parks and Wildlife's (CPW) Aquatic Nuisance Species (ANS) Program has met the challenge of protecting the state's water resources and infrastructure from the establishment of harmful ANS.
+On a positive note, in January 2017, CPW de-listed Pueblo Reservoir State Park after five years of no detections and began the year as a negative state.
+However, by August quagga mussel veligers were detected at Green Mountain Reservoir.
+No further detections of veligers or adult mussels have been seen after repeated sampling.

+The 2016 Supreme Court decision on severance tax has left the ANS Program with little revenue to operate in the future.
 See page 11 for the operating and financial statement.

-While western states such as Kansas, Oklahoma, Texas, South Dakota and Arizona, do not have mandatory ANS programs, continue to become highly infested with zebra or quagga mussels, Colorado has prevented the introduction of these awful invasive species due to the diligent efforts of watercraft inspection and decontamination staff, as well as monitoring, education and enforcement actions.
+While western states such as Kansas, Oklahoma, Texas, South Dakota and Arizona, do not have mandatory ANS programs, and continue to become highly infested with zebra or quagga mussels, Colorado has prevented the introduction of these awful invasive species due to the diligent efforts of watercraft inspection and decontamination staff, as well as monitoring, education and enforcement actions.

-In 2016, CPW intercepted a record number of infested watercraft from out of state and decontaminated them prior to allowing them into state waters.
+In 2017, CPW intercepted a record number of infested watercraft from out of state and decontaminated them prior to allowing them into state waters.
 CPW's ANS Program, along with their partners, is critical to maintaining opportunities for recreation, preserving natural resources and protecting water supply and delivery infrastructure for municipal, industrial and agricultural use.